-Melania Trump Is Living With The Obamas, Suggests The Chicago Tribune (Satirically)
+Melania Trump Is Living With The Obamas, Satirically Reports ‘The Chicago Tribune’

 Melania Trump isn’t missing, she’s just moved in with Barack and Michelle Obama, suggests Chicago Tribune writer Rex Huppke.
 Of course, Huppke is kidding, but he’s making the absurd suggestion as a way to highlight what he believes are other absurd things Donald Trump has suggested.

-It’s been three weeks since the First Lady was last seen in public.
-Officially, she went to the hospital for a minor kidney procedure – a procedure that is usually done outpatient – and has been all but invisible since then.
+It’s been three weeks since the first lady was last seen in public.
+Officially, she went to the hospital for a minor kidney procedure — a procedure that is usually done outpatient — and has been all but invisible since then.
 And while the president insists that she’s in the White House and everything is normal, speculation has been rampant as to what’s going on with her.

 The Tribune’s Rex Huppke has an idea.